tarantool/doc/doc/reference/reference_lua/config.rst

                 log.info("Connection URI for %q: %s:%s", instance_name, conn.host, conn.port)
             end

-        In this example, the same actions are performed for instances from the specific replica set:
+        In this example, the same actions are performed for instances from the specified replica set:

         ..  code-block:: lua